 - Counselling service - confidential counselling support for students and staff.

-- Disability support - confidential support and assistance to students with a disability or medical condition that impacts on their studies.
+- Accessibility service - confidential support and assistance to students with a disability or medical condition that impacts on their studies.

 - Student welfare - confidential support and assistance to students, including financial, housing and legal advice.